R&B

 Motown and the Detroit Assembly Line (1959–1972)

-In Studio A—nicknamed 'The Snake Pit' for its claustrophobic intimacy—the Funk Brothers played on more #1 hits than the Beatles, Rolling Stones, Beach Boys, and Elvis combined.
-They were paid $10 per song.
+In Studio A—nicknamed 'The Snake Pit' for its claustrophobic 22-by-14-foot dimensions—the Funk Brothers created the sound that defined an era.
+Between 1959 and 1972, this rotating collective of session musicians played on more #1 pop hits than the Beatles, Rolling Stones, Beach Boys, and Elvis Presley combined.
+The numbers are staggering: an estimated 57 chart-topping songs.
+Yet they were paid $10 per song—the same rate whether the song sold 500 copies or 5 million.
 They received no royalties.
-They were not credited on album covers until 1971.
+They were not credited on album covers until 'What's Going On' in 1971, twelve years and countless hits after Motown's founding.

 Berry Gordy